crhuber/kelp/README.md

     `kelp install exa`

-5. Upgrade to a new version
+5. Upgrade to a new version manually

     `kelp set exa -r 1.0.1`
+    `kelp install exa`

+6. Check for a new version

+    `kelp update exa`
     `kelp install exa`

 ## How Does it Work?